Randy Weston Composer, Pianist,

 at my concert at the Montreux Jazz Festival; I added Don Moye (Drums) and

-Billy Harper (Tenor Sax & Flute) and we performed and recorded a disc together called Carnival, when I received the message that the high Master Duke Ellington had died.
+Billy Harper (Tenor Sax & Flute) and we performed and recorded a disc together called Carnival,

 That night I played a 10-minute piano solo in his honor.
 After this particular concert many people said to me "you have to play more piano solos".